 Erin Duffy to lead the growth and oversight of CARB-X’s portfolio of antibiotics, diagnostics, vaccines and other life-saving products addressing antibacterial resistance on a global level

-(Boston, MA) – CARB-X, a global partnership led by Boston University, today announced the appointment of Erin Duffy, PhD, as Chief of Research and Development (R&D).
+(BOSTON: September 3, 2019) – CARB-X, a global partnership led by Boston University, today announced the appointment of Erin Duffy, PhD, as Chief of Research and Development (R&D).
 Dr. Duffy will be responsible for the delivery of CARB-X’s global portfolio objectives through her leadership of the R&D alliance teams and the management and governance of CARB-X’s portfolio and funding cycles.
 Dr. Duffy will join CARB-X’s senior executive team and also sit on CARB-X’s governing body, the Joint Oversight Committee (JOC).

 “We are very pleased to welcome Erin to our senior executive team as we continue to build our portfolio of innovative early development antibacterial products.
 We are at a pivotal moment in the growth of our organization, strengthening our scientific depth while we increase the size and diversity of the world’s largest portfolio of early stage antibacterial products,” said Kevin Outterson, Executive Director of CARB-X and Professor of Law at Boston University.
 “Erin’s extensive antibiotic R&D experience, combined with her background in corporate leadership, will help CARB-X fulfill its mission to accelerate highly innovative antibacterial products to protect human health.”

 “The world urgently needs new products to address the spread of drug-resistant bacteria, which kills an estimated 700,000 people around the world each year,” said Dr. Duffy.
 “I welcome this challenge to help CARB-X select and support the development of new products that have the potential to save lives and deliver solutions to this global health crisis.”